 Disclosure

-The activity director, planners, nor speakers, Dr. Gould and Dr. Mansilla-Rivera have a financial interest/arrangement or affiliation with any organization that could be perceived as a real or apparent conflict of interest in the context of the subject of these presentations.
+Activity Director Disclosure Statement: Petra Clark-Dufner, as the activity director, and Cecil Tengatenga, as co-activity director for this educational event, has no relevant financial relationship(s) with any ineligible companies that could be perceived as a real or apparent conflict of interest in the context of the subject of this presentation that need to be disclosed.

 Confidentiality